 The Riksbank’s monetary policy counterparties shall report information on their transactions on the money market to the Riksbank.
-The data collected comprises a base for the calculation of SWESTR (Swedish krona Short Term Rate), but is also used to assess the implementation of monetary policy and in the analysis of the short-term money market.
+The data collected comprises the dataset for the calculation of SWESTR (Swedish krona Short Term Rate), but is also used to assess the implementation of monetary policy and in the analysis of the short-term money market.

 Test period for SWESTR

 During a test period from 27 January 2021 (inclusive) to 1 September 2021 (inclusive), a preliminary value for SWESTR will be published every Swedish banking day.
 SWESTR shall not be used in financial contracts during the test period.
 The reference rate may be used in financial contracts beginning with Swestr for value date 1 September 2021, which is published on 2 September 2021.